smirarab/sepp/README.md

 UPP will be run with no parallelization.
 A later release may change this.

-* Why is hmmSearcher set to import from stefanHMM_concurrent throwing an error?
+* Why is hmmSearcher set to import from stefanHMM_concurrent throwing an error? (asking Stefan about this, sent code to reproduce the error)
-* does stefan_UPP have to be run first? if so, why?

 * add a check for if we just ran saveInitialSteps for the right file, if so then can skip
 * make sure file only has one output.xdlk;fd file in it

-* make edits for when there is no true alignment file
+* *make edits to run_upp_strats() to specify no true alignment file*
-* make some arguments required and others optional
-* if the true alignments is specified in the strategies, then the true alignment file better be provided, etc.
 * add in save_scores.py, edit scoreAlignment to return the SP-score etc., and generate a xlsx report at the end comparing everything.
-* take stefan's name out of the strategies...
+* take stefan's name out of the strategies

-* add option to run upp the way upp does i.e. should understand all the same flags and commands that upp does.

-* refactor the stefanHMM_concurrent script and rename the files.

-* take out reference aln parameter, move save_scores.py into the score evaluation, take that flag out.

-* take out the strategies
+* *split the hmm_concurrent script*

-* take out backbone and fragmentary sequences as input, move to running UPP as a module

-* change it so that UPP-hs isn't running UPP all the way.